The Society of the Spectacle: 1983 edition

 The book cover of the 1983 edition is derived from a photograph by the Life magazine photographer, J. R. Eyerman.
-On November 26, 1952, at the Paramount Theatre (Oakland, California), the premiere screening of the film Bwana Devil by Arch Oboler took place as the first full-length, color 3-D (aka 'Natural Vision') motion picture.
+On November 26, 1952, at the Paramount Theatre, the premiere screening of the film Bwana Devil by Arch Oboler took place as the first full-length, color 3-D (aka 'Natural Vision') motion picture.
 Eyerman took a series of photographs of the audience wearing 3-D glasses.

 Life magazine used one of the photographs as the cover of a brochure about the 1946-1955 decade.
 The photograph employed in the Black and Red edition shows the audience in "a virtually trance-like state of absorption, their faces grim, their lips pursed;" however, in the one chosen by Life, "the spectators are laughing, their expressions of hilarity conveying the pleasure of an uproarious, active spectatorship."
 The Black and Red version also is flipped left to right, and cropped.
 Despite widespread association among English-speaking readers, Debord had nothing to do with this cover illustration, which was chosen by Black and Red.